eoinlarkin/trax/README.md

 TRAX is a web application for the uploading, sharing and analysing activities which have been recorded in the GPX file format.
 TRAX is inspired by the [Strava](https://www.strava.com) web service.

 The web application has been built using the Django framework and utilises a PostgreSQL database and the Cloudinary storage solution for the storing of activities.
-The application has been deployed to Heroku and can be accessed at the following link [trax-webapp.herokuapp.com](https://trax-webapp.herokuapp.com/).
+The application has been deployed to Heroku and can be accessed at the following link: [trax-webapp.herokuapp.com](https://trax-webapp.herokuapp.com/).

 ## Table of Contents